tummfm/jax-dimenet/README.md

 refer to the [DiffTRe](https://github.com/tummfm/difftre) repository.

 ## Installation
-You can install Jax-DimeNet++ via pip:
+You can install Jax-DimeNet via pip:
 ```
 pip install jax-dimenet
 ```